arangodb/docs/drivers/go-getting-started.md

 ## Configuration

-To use the driver, first fetch the sources into your GOPATH.
+To use the driver, first fetch the sources into your `GOPATH`.

 ```sh
 go get github.com/arangodb/go-driver